Buying the perfect home is an important milestone. A thorough, professional home inspection will help you make an informed decision.

 Peace of Mind

-An inspection report guarantees that you understand the condition of the home when the sale finalizes which can ultimately bring you peace of mind.
+An inspection report helps you understand the condition of the home when the sale finalizes which can ultimately bring you peace of mind.
 All in all, you don’t want any major surprises shortly after moving into your new home.

 “Peace of mind can’t be overrated,” Leslie said.
 “You have actual physical documentation that informs you of the condition of the home.
 This is true even on new construction.
 For example, the air ducts could not be placed correctly.”